 It's a great way to cook any kind of root vegetable because any flavour that is drawn out of the vegetable during the cooking process isn't lost; the liquid is reduced down to coat the bottom of the vegetable as it caramelises.
 I wanted to try the same technique with cauliflower, because it has such an attractive shape when you cut it directly through the middle of the stem.
 It looks great, and is delicious too.

 The puree is surprisingly simple: just the trimmings from the cauliflower, rapeseed oil, salt and water.
 Cauliflower puree is traditionally made with milk, butter or cream and as a result is pretty rich and heavy.
 This one is amazingly light.
+This can also be a fantastic vegan dish - just substitute the butter for rapeseed oil.

 - 1 medium cauliflower